 |Most Expensive Plan||$129.95||$119.99|

-The company has a C rating with 7 CFPB complaints and over 600 BBB complaints in the last three years.
+The firm has a C rating with 7 CFPB complaints and over 600 BBB complaints in the last three years.
 Lexington Law ratings show that it enjoys a decent score and can remove charge-offs.

 Overall, Lexington Law’s reputation is good.
 The apps are rated 4.5 on AppStore and Google Play and the trust pilot score is also 4.5, which is pretty good.
-It does have a mixed BBB score but most companies in this niche do not seem to enjoy a high BBB rating.
+It does have a mixed BBB score but most credit repair companies in this niche do not seem to enjoy a high BBB rating.

 There isn’t much about this fee on the official website.
 You will not see a mention of the fee until you start the Lexington Law sign-up process.
-According to the official site, this fee is shared with third parties but the company doesn’t mention if it helps expedite the process and there doesn’t seem to be the option to avoid it.
+According to the official site, this fee is shared with third parties but the firm doesn’t mention if it helps expedite the process and there doesn’t seem to be the option to avoid it.